ccbs-stradl/coding_club/Sessions/2021_XX_YY_strings_dates.md

 Built-in commands
 -----------------

-Three common operations that it is worthwhile knowing the built-in commands for are counting, subsetting, splitting, and combining strings.
+Four common operations that it is worthwhile knowing the built-in commands for are counting, subsetting, splitting, and combining strings.

 ### Getting information about strings (`nchar`)